co-log/co-log/co-log/example/1-intro/Intro.md

 ```

 If you want to do logging, you need to pass `LogAction` as an argument to your
 function.
-In this example we used `LogAction` that takes `String`s as messages
+In this example, we are using `LogAction` that takes `String`s as messages
 and performs logging inside `IO` monad.

 For convenience, library defines useful operator `<&` that makes logging easier: